 #TruthAboutTC: ADDRESSING MISPERCEPTIONS ABOUT THYROID CANCER

-We’ve partnered for four years with ThyCa: Thyroid Cancer Survivors’ Association, Inc., and the Light of Life Foundation on the #TruthAboutTC program.
+We’ve partnered with ThyCa: Thyroid Cancer Survivors’ Association, Inc., and the Light of Life Foundation on the #TruthAboutTC program.
 It provides:

 - Continued support and encouragement to patients and families affected by thyroid cancer